TFerhan/Cverer/README.md

 rq worker
 ```

-4- You Need Three APIs, two for free and one paid:\n
+4- You Need Three APIs, two for free and one paid:

 Free:

 -[ConvertApi](https://www.convertapi.com/) to convert the generated text analysis to a PDF file.
 It is used in the main app.py and api_cv.py files.

 -[Brevo](https://www.brevo.com/fr/lp/smtp/) (Optional) to send results by mail, you can always send it by login to your user mail by password and use the default port 597.
 It is used in app.py and api_cv.py file.

 Paid:

 -[OpenAI](https://openai.com/) to analyse and generate text use the GPT 4 TURBO Model.
 It is used in the api_cv.py file.